Slow-Cooked Beef Ragu with Pappardelle Pasta

 What is the best cut of beef for ragu?

-Chuck roast is the ideal choice for beef ragu.
-Its generous marbling of fat and connective tissue breaks down during the long, slow braise, producing meat that shreds effortlessly into silky strands.
-Brisket and short ribs also work well, though cooking times may need slight adjustment.
+Chuck roast is the ideal cut for beef ragu.
+Its heavy marbling and connective tissue break down during a long, slow braise into silky, pull-apart strands.
+Brisket and short ribs work as alternatives, but chuck is more affordable, more forgiving, and practically designed for this dish.

 Can I make beef ragu in a slow cooker?